Truman P. Young

 May 2013 Derek Young is awarded a National Park Service George Melendez Wright Climate Change Fellowship!

-April 2013 Lab alumna Corinna Riginos begins her position as Ecology Research Director at the Conservation Research Center of Teton Science Schools.
+April 2013 Lab alumna Corinna Riginos begins her position as Research Ecologist at the Conservation Research Center of Teton Science Schools.

 Feb-Mar 2013 Ryan Sensenig and Duncan Kimuyu complete 18 controlled burns in the KLEE plots.

-February 2013 Lauren Porensly, Corinna Riginos et al. publish a paper on KLEE vegetation in Ecological Applications.
+February 2013 Lauren Porensky, Corinna Riginos et al. publish a paper on KLEE vegetation in Ecological Applications.

 OK, Back to Truman's stuff: